St. Giles School Enews

 St. Giles Kids Klub provides quality childcare for both before (7:00 AM - 8:10 AM) and after school (Dismissal - 6:00 PM).
 Located in the Corrigan Building, 1030 Linden, door D at the south end of the building next to the playground.
 Kids Klub provides a warm and caring environment for students, offering teacher-supervised homework time, snack, outdoor and indoor play, specialized crafts, and planned activities.
-Two separate rooms are designed to meet the needs of younger and older students.
+Kids Klub is designed to meet the needs of younger and older students.
 Registration for the 2019-20 school year will open in late August.

 For questions, contact Kathy Lofgren, Kids Klub Director, at email@example.com